wellyshen/react-cool-starter/README.md

 - Actions
 - Reducers

-By the way, Jest built-in code coverage reports, the report files are generated in `./coverage` folder.
-You can configure `./jest.config.js` to define which files that you want to cover.
+By the way, Jest built-in code coverage reports, the report files are generated in the `./coverage` folder.
+You can configure the `./jest.config.js` to define which files that you want to cover.
 For example:

 ```js
 module.exports = {